Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog

+### 2025-02-04
+1. [Fix] Fix issue not allowing to choose folders on Windows 11
+2. [UI] Only allow to choose directories/folders in the file dialog

 ### 2025-02-02
 1. [Logic] Add REGEX validation to file names, allow only for lowercase/uppercase letters, digits, "-", "_" and spaces
 2. [UI] Show an error message in the new name preview if an invalid name was chosen and disable the "Rename files" button